cosmos/gaia/docs/validators/validator-setup.md

 # Running a Validator

 ::: tip
 We suggest you try out joining a public testnet first.
-Information on how to join the Vega testnet can be found [here]](https://github.com/cosmos/vega-test/blob/master/public-testnet/README.md).
+Information on how to join the most recent testnet can be found [here](../hub-tutorials/join-testnet.md).
 :::

 Before setting up your validator node, make sure you've already gone through the [Full Node Setup](../hub-tutorials/join-mainnet.md) guide.